 Tune in to Wordfest’s Imagine on Air as we welcome the pride of Calgary, Tegan & Sara, to our virtual stage to celebrate the launch of the paperback edition of High School, their New York Times bestseller.
 The conversation will be hosted by the equally multi-talented Vivek Shraya, whose first book, God Loves Hair, is also being re-released in a special 10th Anniversary edition.

 The 60-minute show will start at 7 PM MT (the pre-show starts at 6:50 PM MT) and can be watched on Wordfest.com or Wordfest's Facebook page.
 The livestream is free (we want to make this as inclusive and accessible as possible), but you can buy copies of both High School and God Loves Hair when you register.
 Signed copies of High School are available for the first 100 people to order, while Vivek will generously sign every copy of God Loves Hair.

 Each book is $18 + GST and available as an optional "add-on" during checkout when you register.
 You may pick up your purchase at our bookselling partner, Calgary's Shelf Life, or have them shipped for an additional $10 for one or both books.

-Thank you to Simon & Schuster Canada for making this exceptional experience possible.
+Thank you to Simon & Schuster Canada and Arsenal Pulp Press for making this exceptional experience possible.